1. Government

 I’M INTERESTED!

-Individuals interested in being considered for appointment by the Mayor and City Council are invited to review the board and commission descriptions, purposes, individual membership requirements and vacancies of those entities and send a cover letter and resume to hsvcityboards@huntsvilleal.gov.
-Residents can also complete an online Interest Form.
+Individuals interested in being considered for appointment by the Mayor and City Council are invited to review the board and commission descriptions, purposes, individual membership requirements and vacancies of those entities and send a cover letter and resume to hsvcityboards@huntsvilleal.gov or Residents can also complete an online Interest Form.

 APPOINTMENT PROCESS